-In contrast, the diluted case has been studied only by field-theoretical RG methods \cite{Yamazaki1978,Li1981,Theumann1981,Belim2003a,Chen2001,Chen2002,Shapoval2022,Shapoval2024}.
-These studies demonstrated relevance of quenched dilution for critical behaviour and emergence of disorder-induced universality class.
-Because of the degeneracy of RG functions for the Ising model with uncorrelated disorder on the one-loop level the universal characteristics of this universality class have been obtained in the form of $\sqrt\epsilon$-expansions \cite{Theumann1981,Chen2001,Chen2002,Shapoval2024}.
-These expansions are known to have bad convergence properties in the context of the study of SR models (see e. g. \cite{Kompaniets2021}).
+By contrast, the diluted case has been studied only by field-theoretical RG methods \cite{Yamazaki1978,Li1981,Theumann1981,Belim2003a,Chen2001,Chen2002,Shapoval2022,Shapoval2024}.
+These studies demonstrated relevance of quenched dilution for critical behaviour and the emergence of disorder-induced universality class.
+Due to the degeneracy of RG functions for the Ising model with uncorrelated disorder at the one-loop level, the universal characteristics of this universality class have been obtained in the form of $\sqrt\epsilon$-expansions \cite{Theumann1981,Chen2001,Chen2002,Shapoval2024}.
+These expansions are known to have bad convergence properties in the context of the study of SR models (see, e.g., \cite{Kompaniets2021}).
 There has been only one attempt to get reliable results for fixed space dimension in this case: resummation of the RG functions was performed within a massive renormalization scheme \cite{Belim2003a}.
-Almost all previous estimates have been obtained within two-loop approximation only, while $\sqrt\epsilon$-expansion extracted from three-loop approximation \cite{Shapoval2024} was based on the RG data with errors \cite{Benedetti2020}, corrected only recently \cite{BenedettiAddendum}.
-Therefore, in our study we complete existing data by our estimate of correlation length critical exponent based on resummation of three-loop RG functions.
+Almost all previous estimates have been obtained within the two-loop approximation only, while $\sqrt\epsilon$-expansion extracted from three-loop approximation \cite{Shapoval2024} was based on the RG data with errors \cite{Benedetti2020}, corrected only recently \cite{BenedettiAddendum}.
+Therefore, in our study we complete the existing data by our estimate of correlation length critical exponent based on resummation of three-loop RG functions.

 The structure of the paper is as follows.
-In the next Section~\ref{Sec2}, we introduce the model and its field-theoretical formulation.
-In Section~\ref{Sec3}, we describe the renormalization procedure used and present RG functions.
-We treat these functions in the Section~\ref{Sec4} to extract values of the critical exponent $\nu$ at spatial dimension $d=3$ with help of resummation procedures.
-In Section~\ref{Sec5} we summarize our findings with conclusions.
+In the next section~\ref{Sec2}, we introduce the model and its field-theoretical formulation.
+In section~\ref{Sec3}, we describe the renormalization procedure used and present RG functions.
+We treat these functions in section~\ref{Sec4} to extract values of the critical exponent $\nu$ at spatial dimension $d=3$ with the help of resummation procedures.
+In section~\ref{Sec5} we summarize our findings with conclusions.